bazilevs31/bazilevs31.github.io/_posts/2015-04-05-bash-intro.markdown

 vasiliy@vasiliy-office:~/tests$ cd empty_folder1/
 ```

-To create a file we may use any text editor we like.
+To create a file, we may use any text editor we like.
 I myself am a big
-fan of Sublime-Text..
+fan of Sublime-Text.
 To copy file `file1` to `file2` we use cp `file1`
 `file2` command.
-To remove files we use rm filename command.
+To remove files, we use rm filename command.
 To create
-an empty directory we use mkdir mynewcooldirectory.
+an empty directory we use `mkdir mynewcooldirectory`.

 4. Creating/Copying/Removing files